-There are a lot of spyware programs that Android devices could be exposed to such as XNSPY, Track my Phone, etc. These spyware programs can easily be installed on Android device via a third-party app stores as an APK file.
+There are a lot of spyware programs that Android devices could be exposed to such as Spyera, Track my Phone, etc. These spyware programs can easily be installed on Android device via a third-party app stores as an APK file.
 Since, Android easily allows the installation of such programs, the online privacy of its users remains at risk.
 Their data becomes accessible to someone else who might possibly want to cause them harm or exploit their personal data.
 It can also remotely control your device and, thus, able to destroy important data and backups.
 Identity theft is another risk factor involved with spyware programs on Android because the spying programs can view keystrokes which lets them get access to all your passwords, social security number, and bank details.

 How to Defend Against Them?

-- Make sure to keep the device locked as physical access by an attacker to your device could facilitate installing spyware programs such as XNSPY and the victim would never know.
+- Make sure to keep the device locked as physical access by an attacker to your device could facilitate installing spyware programs such as Spyera and the victim would never know.
 A simple screen lock code will do the job.
-However, if you are not being careful enough, Xnspy could access your phone calls, emails, multimedia, location, contacts, and social media activity for people who would be interested in all of that.
+However, if you are not being careful enough, Spyera could access your phone calls, emails, multimedia, location, contacts, and social media activity for people who would be interested in all of that.

 - Avoid rooting or jailbreaking the device.